-It is widely recognised that homework can make an important contribution to students’ progress.
+It is widely recognised that homework makes an important contribution to students’ progress.
 At SJB, it is felt that work completed at home is an essential part of school work.
 When homework is used properly, it extends the challenge open to the students and ensures that teaching time is used to maximum effect.
 It also prepares students gradually for the more independent demands of study as they mature.
 Equally, we believe it is important that all students have time in their day to ‘play’ and spend time participating in extra-curricular activities.
-For this reason, our homework gradually increases from 20 minutes per night in Year 7 to 1 hour per night in Year 11 and 2-3 hours per day in the Sixth Form.
+For this reason, our homework gradually increases from 50 minutes per night in Year 7 to around 1.5 hours per night in Year 11 and 2-3 hours per day in the Sixth Form.

 We set homework for the following reasons:

 - It encourages students to develop the skills, confidence, and self-motivation needed to study effectively on their own.

 - It consolidates and reinforces knowledge and skills being developed at school.